 While we were happily flying along on our way from Chicago to New York, we didn't realize the commotion that was happening.

-The airport manager at La Guardia said that he wouldn't have this fire-spitting jet air-craft landing on his fine airport.
-Our representative craft landing on his fine airport.
+The airport manager at La Guardia said that he wouldn't have this fire-spitting jet aircraft landing on his fine airport.
 Our representative at La Guardia was having a terrible time arguing that we weren't going to burn down the terminal and the other aircraft but, fortunately, we didn't know all this arguing was going on.
 Finally he did get an approval for us to land, with the understanding that we would not taxi anywhere but on the runway.
 We would stop on the taxi-strip and they would send out a tractor to tow us in if necessary and they'd monitor the burning up of their tarmac.
-If there was any danger we were to shut their tarmac.
 If there was any danger we were to shut down right away!
 Of course we know now that we can taxi a jet around without causing all this damage.
 The airport manager didn't know, but fortunately we were able to show him that all was well.
-It is interesting able to snow nim that all was well.
 It is interesting to think back now to the misunderstandings that existed in those times about the advent of jet transports.
 A couple of days later, on the twelfth of January, we flew to Winnipeg and back with Ron Baker who was TCA's chief test pilot.
-We went out in two hours and forty minutes and back in two hours and thirty-five which again is no problem today, but at that minutes, which again, is no problem today, but at that time it was quite interesting.
+We went out in two hours and forty minutes and back in two hours and thirty-five minutes, which again, is no problem today, but at that time it was quite interesting.

 Those of you who are pilots will appreciate the fun it was flying cross-country in this airplane because most of the transports operated in the five thousand to fifteen thousand foot level.
 We were cruising at thirty thousand feet at 420 or 430 miles an hour.
 Every time we reported over a radio fix and gave our altitude as 30,000 feet and our estimate to the next fix, the ground controller would come back and say "Do you mean three thousand?"...
 "No, thirty thousand!"
 And then they would say "We've checked your estimate; there must be a mistake here somewhere ..."
-The folks in Air Traffic Control were not accustomed to those in Air Traffic Control were not accustomed to those speeds.
+The folks in Air Traffic Control were not accustomed to those speeds.
 So this was all quite fun for us sitting in the cockpit in pressurized comfort flying on autopilot and working the computer across the countryside.
-Of course this sort of thing is all 'old hat' now, but in those days it was new and exciting.
+Of course this sort of thing is all old hat now, but in those days it was new and exciting.

-On the twenty-second of January - we had a busy January that year - we flew to Tampa with Gath Edward of TCA.
+On the twenty-second of January - we had a busy January that year - we flew to Tampa with Garth Edward of TCA.
 That was a three-hour flight and we did some demonstrations for the airlines down there.
 And from there to La Guardia in two hours and twenty minutes and then to Toronto.

 We had one of our few mechanical delays on that landing at La Guardia.
-The nosewheel anti-shimmy hy-draulic jack failed so we had to stay there a day while draulic jack failed so we had to stay there awaiting a replacement from Toronto.
+The nosewheel anti-shimmy hydraulic jack failed so we had to stay there a day while awaiting a replacement from Toronto.
 The airplane was fantastically reliable.
-I can never remember having an engine failure in the air. had one foreign object damage to an engine on the ground in Chicago while on demonstration there.
+I can never remember having an engine failure in the air.
+We had one foreign object damage to an engine on the ground in Chicago while on demonstration there.
 We made a three-engine ferry flight to Toronto.
-(The ground in Chicago while on demonstration there.
-We made a three-engine ferry flight to Toronto.
-(The speaker enquired of Michael Cooper-Slipper if he recalled any in-flight engine failures.)
-I guess that there may have been one - I know we had fire warnings, but they were false alarms.
-Anyway, in total we did 425 hours and the aircraft's reliability was outstanding
+I guess that there may have been one in-flight engine failure - I know we had fire warnings, but they were false alarms.
+Anyway, in total we did 425 hours and the aircraft's reliability was outstanding.